SitanHuang/ledg/README.md

 ## ledg
-This is a personal project aimed at creating a ledger-like cli accounting program, and one that I can customize according to my likings and workflow.
+This is a personal project aimed at creating a ledger-like cli accounting program that I can customize according to my likings and workflow.
 The performance is about 30% faster than hledger and comparable to ledger.
 [Benchmark](benchmark.txt)

 The ledg file format is incompatible with other ledger-likes.
-It is though easy to switch back and forth by replacing tabs with spaces, etc. There is a built-in print command that can directly be piped into an hledger command.
-Ledg also supports descriptions in each transfer as opposed to one description per entry, and multiple currencies in one posting/transfer.
-The program manages the journal for you, and for most of the times one does not need to touch the text files.
+It is though easy to switch back and forth by replacing tabs with spaces, etc There is a built-in print command that can directly be piped into an hledger command.
+The program manages the journal for you, and for most of the times one only needs the `modify`, `edit` and `add` commands.

 The project is under active development.
 [ChangeLogs](ChangeLog.md)